Chattanooga Based Staff

 ieklund@bridgerefugees.org

-Ellen Eichelberger, Case Manager
+Cara Flowers, Case Manager

 cflowers@bridgerefugees.org

-Marina Ghani moved to the US in 2017 from Brazil where she worked as an Occupational Therapist in the mental health field.
-She assists vulnerable populations since 2008.
+Marina Ghani moved to the US in 2017 from Brazil where she worked as an Occupational Therapist in the mental health field and has been assisting vulnerable populations since 2008.
 Her experience spreads through non-profit organizations and government institutions at municipal and federal levels.
-Before she joined Bridge her work focused on community health programs, client-based interventions, and the National Professional Rehabilitation Program in Brazil.
+Before she joined Bridge, her work focused on community health programs, client-based interventions, and the National Professional Rehabilitation Program in Brazil.
+Since she moved to the US she has worked as a Medical Case Manager at Cempa and volunteered at several organizations – including Bridge Refugees Services – continuing to be actively involved in the improvement of people’s quality of life and empowering them to be independent.

-She likes arts projects, painting, crocheting, meeting new people and visiting new places.
-She is a volunteer who raises dogs for Smoky Mountain Service Dogs in Lenoir City.
-But most of all Marina enjoys spending time with her husband and two children.
+Marina loves working with people in a collaborative team-based environment.
+She likes art projects, painting, crocheting, meeting new people, and visiting new places.
+She is a volunteer who raises dogs for Smoky Mountain Service Dogs in Lenoir City, but most of all Marina enjoys spending time with her husband and two children.

 mghani@bridgerefugees.org